vonmillhausen/sf2000/README.md

 Afterwards, in no particular order, some of the current customisation options available are:

 * I'm not kidding - [fix the bootloader bug](#bootloader-bug) before you do _anything_ with your SF2000!
-* You can [upgrade the firmware to the latest version](#firmwarebios-bisrvasd) (many of the other things below modify your installed firmware, so if you're going to do some of the others, do this one before them)
+* You can potentially [upgrade the firmware to the latest version](#firmwarebios-bisrvasd) (many of the other things below modify your installed firmware, so if you're going to do some of the others, do this one before them)
 * You can swap out the [buttons](#buttons) and [d-pad](#d-pad) (and their membranes) for ones from original SNES controllers (not SNES Classic), which gives a more retro "mushy" feel (if your replacement buttons have 3 "pins", you may need to file or clip one of the pins off)
 * You can swap the [battery](#battery) for a higher-capacity `3500 mAh` 18650, which will give you longer playtime (at the cost of longer charging time).
 If you do decide to replace the battery, make sure you use one with a built-in protection circuit, as the SF2000 has no under-charge protection.
 * You can [patch the battery monitoring curve](https://github.com/Dteyn/SF2000_Battery_Level_Patcher) for the **stock** battery to make it more accurate using a web tool by `dteyn` (only use if you're keeping the stock battery; if you've put in a more powerful battery, the stock battery monitoring curve should be fine)